kennethmikolaichik/Regis/README.md

 ## Interface
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 For advanced users you may want to set up SSH to dial into your spider.
-Otherwise connect to the micro hdmi port
+Otherwise connect to the micro hdmi port.
-Connect a mouse and keyboard to the Raspberry Pi USB ports I am running the official raspberry pi GUI
+Connect a mouse and keyboard to the Raspberry Pi USB ports.
+Currently running the official raspberry pi GUI.